danfr/DNC/client/README.md

 ->Configure the default server ip and port and nickname in dncClient.conf

-->Start the server with the following command : python start.py
+->Start the cleint with the following command : python start.py